 Carlos Varela: Havana for the world

-Without the great voice of Pablo Milanés or the instrumental quality of Silvio Rodríguez and Noel Nicola, Carlos Varela became a favorite of young Cubans from the mid 80’s, success was based on the themes of their lyrics, which were closer to urban chronic; and its sound, which was more influenced by rock sound than the traditional Cuban music.
+Without the great voice of Pablo Milanés or the instrumental quality of Silvio Rodríguez and Noel Nicola, Carlos Varela became a favourite of young Cubans from the mid 80’s, success was based on the themes of their lyrics, which were closer to urban chronic; and its sound, which was more influenced by rock sound than the traditional Cuban music.

 In 1989 he released his first album: Jalisco Park.
 This anthology contains songs from their repertoire as “Jalisco Park” and “William Tell”.
 With irreverent lyrics, songs show their feelings of rebellion of youth and their frustrations.
 The difficulties during the 90’s did not make a dent in the career of Varela, but instead moved him into a higher step.
 In the early 90’s he joined Pablo Milanés and Silvio Rodríguez on several tours throughout the island.

 Monedas al Aire: their second album also appears.
 Here begins the international recognition of the work of Varela: the Spanish Miguel Bosé revisits the song “Muro”.

 He recorded in 1995 which is recognized as their best album: Como los peces.
 Politics, the frustrations of young Cubans 90, family remoteness and Havana are themes that appear in his songs.
 This album is a masterpiece of Cuban nueva trova and rock.

 At the same time the success of Como los peces, Carlos Varela toured with one of the legends of Spanish song: Joaquin Sabina.